 It was good for GoTo as well.
 You can't ask for a better situation than thousands of advertisers competing with one another for rankings in a virtually endless list of key words and phrases.
 A single click on the top ranked spot for a competitive keyword could easily end up costing $10 or more.
 That's just one click.
 GoTo would syndicate their paid results to search engines, and other websites, giving them a percentage of the revenue from clicks generated through their site.
 Some of these sites would then re-syndicate the results to a further tier of sub affiliates.

 Because of the popularity of PPC hundreds (eventually tens of thousands) of me too1 websites popped up.
 Some of these were well funded ventures, others were housewives and college kids using cookie cutter software.
 It was a member of the latter group that first contacted me about improving their PPC site.
-The software they were using was extremely popular because it was the only affordable, mainstream system that allowed people to create a PPC website.
+The software they were using was extremely popular because it was the only affordable, mainstream system that allowed people to create a PPC advertising website.
 What it couldn't do, however, was re-syndicate the PPC listings that were coming from upstream feeds or track and pay the resulting downstream publishers.
-By adding this functionality, along with fraud control, user interface enhancements and various other improvements, it was possible to turn a website that was making a few hundred dollars a month into a website that could make thousands a day.
-Other PPC website owners naturally wanted the same modifications and eventually I was doing work for hundreds of websites.
+By adding this functionality, along with click fraud detection and control, user interface enhancements and various other improvements, it was possible to turn a website that was making a few hundred dollars a month into a website that could make thousands a day.
+Other PPC website owners naturally wanted similar functionality.
+Soon I was working with hundreds of websites.

 The PPC industry continued to grow, GoTo re-branded themselves as Overture, competitors entered the market and advertisers continued to spend huge amounts of money.
 Despite all of this activity PPC managed to stay somewhat under the radar until shortly before Google launched Adsense, their own PPC advertising system.
 Almost overnight it made them profitable and to this day it remains their primary source of income.
 It is ultimately PPC that made Google the publicly traded behemoth it is today.
-PPC quickly became a household phrase among webmasters and Yahoo, in an attempt to compete, bought Overture.
+PPC quickly became a household phrase among webmasters.
+Yahoo, in an attempt to compete, bought Overture for 1.63 billion.
+A lot of money in the tech world of 2003.

 All of this new money inspired, and funded, another wave of internet startups.
 The difference this time being that the money was generated by something that had actual value for both advertisers and publishers, as opposed to the neon buzzword bullshit that powered the original bubble.
 No crash this time.